 For lovers of history, art and culture, living in Greece is like living in a paradise on earth.
 Difficulty in finding work, long working hours, low wages, constantly increasing taxes and social security contributions might make you think that moving to Greece is madness, in fact, life in Greece is not as bad as you might think.

-It is certainly not as easy as in the pre-crisis period, but if you already find a job from your home country or if you intend to move as a small business owner, the country might hold some satisfactions in store.
+It is certainly not as easy as in the pre-crisis period, but if you already find a job from your home country or if you intend to movers to Greece as a small business owner, the country might hold some satisfactions in store.

-Those who dare to move will be greeted by some of the friendliest people in the world, a relatively low cost of living, warm weather almost all year round, incredible history and heritage, and some of the best food in the entire Mediterranean region.
+Those who dare to move and move furniture to Greece will be greeted by some of the friendliest people in the world, a relatively low cost of living, warm weather almost all year round, incredible history and heritage, and some of the best food in the entire Mediterranean region.